jchristopherson/FrictionModels.jl/README.md

 [![Coverage](https://codecov.io/gh/jchristopherson/FrictionModels.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/jchristopherson/FrictionModels.jl)

+This is a work in progress.
+Stay tuned as development is active.
+Contributions are welcome; however, I'm still piecing together what the API should look like.

 # References
 - Quinn, D.D., "A New Regularization of Coulomb Friction."
 Journal of Vibration and Acoustics, 126, 2004, 391-397.
 - McMillan, A.J., "A Non-Linear Friction Model for Self-Excited Vibrations."
 Journal of Sound and Vibration, 205(3), 1997, 323-335.